 To help you better understand the available autoscaling settings, this example describes a typical autoscaling workflow on sample Elasticsearch Service deployment that has two data tiers and a machine learning node.

-- On a newly created deployment with stack version 7.11 or higher, open the deployment Edit page to see the option to turn on autoscaling.
+- On a newly created deployment with stack version 7.11 or higher, open the deployment Edit page to find the option to turn on autoscaling.

-When you create a new deployment, use the Customize option to see the autoscaling option.
+When you create a new deployment, use the Customize option to find the autoscaling option.

 Once you confirm your changes or create a new deployment, autoscaling is activated with system default settings that you can adjust as needed (though for most use cases the default settings will likely suffice).